Peter-Kahl/The-University-of-Readings-LLM-Experience-as-a-Mirror-of-Higher-Education/README.md

 ## Cite this work

 Kahl, P. (2025). _The University of Reading’s LLM experience as a mirror of higher education: Epistemic clientelism, optocratic drift, and the pedagogy of fiduciary dialogue_.
-Lex et Ratio Ltd. GitHub: https://github.com/Peter-Kahl/The-University-of-Readings-LLM-Experience-as-a-Mirror-of-Higher-Education
+Lex et Ratio Ltd. GitHub: https://github.com/Peter-Kahl/The-University-of-Readings-LLM-Experience-as-a-Mirror-of-Higher-Education DOI: https://doi.org/10.5281/zenodo.17385634

 ## Publisher & Licence